Below are the policies for Software Engineering. You can view the University policies and guidelines on their site.

 - Grant the student a DNW (did not write) if the student did not complete a sufficient proportion of the assignments, tests, and examinations for an evaluation to be made.

 It is up to the instructor to decide if the reason is legitimate or not and whether it warrants one of the first two resolutions.
-A legitimate reason usually constitutes a medical illness, a death in the family, etc… Neither the Director nor the Associate Director of Software Engineering can overturn the decision made by the instructor.
+A legitimate reason usually constitutes a medical illness, a death in the family, etc… Neither the SE director nor the SE associate director can overturn the decision made by the instructor.